pilotmoon/PopClip-Extensions/source/Bitly.popclipext/Readme.md

 # Bitly

-A PopClip extension to shorten a URL using [Bitly](https://bitly.com/).
+A PopClip extension to shorten URLs using [Bitly](https://bitly.com/).

 The extension defines a single action called "Bitly", which is enabled when the input contains one or more web URLs.
-The action shortens all the detected URLs using the logged-in Bitly account, and outputs the resulting text.
-(If the text is not editable, or Shift is held on the keyboard, PopClip will copy the result to the clipboard instead.)
+The action shortens all the detected URLs using the logged-in Bitly account, and outputs the result to be pasted or copied.

+If you try to shorten an already-shortened Bitly link, you'll get an error.

 ### Requirements